TheDiamondYT1/pe.thediamondyt.tk/_wiki/api/realms/endpoints/ListEndpoints.md

 permalink: /wiki/api/realms/list-endpoints/
 ---
 ## List Endpoints
-Lists all endpoints related to the pocket realms service.
+This endpoint lists all endpoints related to the pocket realms service.

 {:.table}
 {:.table-bordered}